-The Joint Council team is a small, collaborative group of professionals who work together closely while maintaining individual responsibility for designated projects.
-Joint Council’s office consists of six full and part-time staff and two to three interns working in the heart of Old Town Alexandria right outside of Washington D.C.
-It is a fun, vibrant office, with a youthful atmosphere while still providing a professional workplace experience.
+The Joint Council on International Children’s Services team is a small, collaborative group of professionals who work together closely while maintaining individual responsibility for designated projects.
+Joint Council’s office consists of five full and part-time staff and two interns working in the heart of Old Town Alexandria right outside of Washington D.C.
+It is a fun, vibrant office, with a youthful atmosphere while still providing a professional workplace and educational experience.

 This is a great opportunity for college or graduate students to gain hands on experience in the field of children’s welfare.
-In the past, our interns have been young professionals and students interested in such areas as: social work, international relations, law, government relations, and even exchange students.
+Traditionally our interns are young professionals and students interested in areas such as: social work, international relations, law, human rights and government relations.
 We have a wide range of opportunities.
 Please see Information below for specific internship opportunities.

-Interns receive the opportunity to learn about a variety of issues that impact child advocacy, orphan care and adoption issues.
+Interns receive the opportunity to become educated on a variety of issues that impact child advocacy, orphan care and adoption issues.
 Ideal applicants would have an interest in international child welfare issues and advocacy.
-Candidates should be detail-oriented, self-starters, and organized professionals or students who will provide general support in communications, research, and projects.
-This position also requires strong communication skills, initiatives, and multitasking.
+Candidates should be detail-oriented, self-starters, and organized professionals or students who as part of their learning experience will provide general support in communications, research, and projects.
+This position also requires strong communication skills, initiative, and multitasking.
 A working knowledge of Microsoft Office Suite is vital.
 Knowledge of website development/maintenance is a plus.
-If you have any other skills/talents that may be helpful, make sure to include it in your resume.
+If you have any other skills/talents that may be helpful, please include them in your resume.